 - You can join a clinical trial where some studies let you access experimental medicines.

-- You can also apply for the special access program.
+- You can also apply for the unique access program.

 Conclusion